-- In Double Entry System, if any transaction gets omitted, it becomes difficult to trace such transaction.
+- In the Double-entry system, if any transaction gets omitted, it becomes difficult to trace such a transaction.

 Example of Double Entry System

 From the seller’s edge, it can be said that J. K. Appliances gave television and receives cash in exchange.
-I.e., there is a mutual exchange relationship amidst two parties.
+I.e., there is a mutual exchange relationship between the two parties.
 It can be illuminated as follows: